-Carlos Gómez established Valmiñor in 1997 and headed up the project to build and open the new facilities in 2001.
-A trained executive with extensive experience in the wine business, Carlos founded Valmiñor and has since continued to expand the group's capacity to include Bodegas Ebano in Ribera del Duero in 2004, and more recently acquired a second Rías Baixas producer, Viñas o Torroxal.
+Carlos Gómez established Adegas Valmiñor in 1997, building and opening new facilities in 2001.
+A trained executive with extensive experience in the wine business, Carlos has continued to expand the group's capacity to include other properties in Rías Baixas & Ribera del Cuero.
 Today the group also includes a distribution company, as well as an agricultural services organization.

-Though a modern winery with cutting-edge technology, they are dedicated to honoring their Celtic roots.
-The Celtic roots of Valminor are witnessed in their logo, created out of four Celtic symbols - rain, sun, air, and land - found in nearby Mount Teton.
+Though a modern winery with cutting-edge technology, they are dedicated to honoring their Celtic roots, witnessed in their logo, created out of four Celtic symbols - rain, sun, air, and land.

 Adegas Valmiñor is located in the Valley O Rosal within the D.O.
 Rías Baixas.
 Rias Baixas is in the province of Pontevedra, south of the province of A Coruña, in Galicia, Spain.
 The Rías Baixas D.O., founded in 1980, is divided into five sub-zones, four in the province of Pontevedra and one in A Coruña: